Silent0Wings/RayCast-Renderer/README.md

 [Project Report](Github.pdf)

-RayCast Renderer is a simple yet powerful tool for generating 2D images from 3D scenes using the principles of ray casting.
-It projects rays from a virtual camera into a defined 3D scene, checking for intersections with geometric objects like triangles.
-The intersected objects' properties, such as color, are used to render the final 2D image.
-This method is computationally efficient and avoids handling complex light interactions, such as reflections, refractions, or shadows.
+The RayCast Renderer is a lightweight 3D rendering engine that uses ray tracing principles to produce high-quality 2D images from 3D scenes.
+This project implements concepts such as vector mathematics, intersection logic, and parallel processing, while integrating advanced techniques like sub-camera splitting and asynchronous programming for optimized performance.

 ---
+## Key Concepts

+### What is Ray Casting?
+Ray casting is the process of tracing rays from a viewpoint (camera) into a scene to identify the closest object along each ray's path.
+This forms the basis for rendering 3D scenes onto a 2D plane.

 ## Key Concepts